 The greater Gredos area is seen today as perhaps Spain's most dynamic region.
 So, it can be hard to remember that almost no one had heard of it even a decade ago.
-Together with a few other pioneers, Marc and Juan played a key part in revealing the region's promise, and their vision for their own wines has influenced scores of newcomers.
+Together with a few other trailblazers, Berenabeleva was a pioneer in revealing the region's promise, and their vision for their own wines has influenced scores of newcomers.